-Students can apply for financial assistance through the Government's Non-means Tested Loan Scheme (NLS).
-Details of NLS can be obtained from the website of the Student Financial Assistance Agency (SFAA) at http://www.sfaa.gov.hk/.
+Students can apply for financial assistance through the Government's Extended Non-means Tested Loan Scheme (ENLS).
+For details, please refers to the website of the Student Financial Assistance Agency (SFAA) at www.sfaa.gov.hk/.

 The application form* should be submitted with the following:

-- A copy of certificates and transcripts of all relevant academic qualifications, e.g. AD, HD, HKAL, HKCEE, etc;
+3. A copy of certificates and transcripts of all relevant academic qualifications, e.g. AD, HD, HKAL, HKCEE, HKDSE, etc;

-- Proof of English Language proficiency, e.g. IELTS, if any;
+4. Proof of recent English Language proficiency, e.g. IELTS, if any;

-- A portfolio CD / DVD includes video, interactive media, motion graphics/ animation, etc.
+5. A portfolio CD / DVD includes video, interactive media, motion graphics and animation.